Donyarashidi/coder1025.github.io/README.md

 # jack-codes10.github.io
 Welcome!
 This is my GitHub pages site for all my projects!
-If you are wondering, This Jekyll Theme is Leap Day.
+If you are wondering, This Jekyll Theme is Midnight.